tramitit/guides/en/austria/social_insurance_registration.md

 categories:
 - Austria
 date: '2024-06-07'
-description: Learn how to register for social insurance in Austria, required documents, and procedures for both employed and self-employed individuals.
+description: Learn the complete process, documents required, and benefits of registering for social insurance in Austria for employees and self-employed individuals.
 draft: false
-meta_title: Comprehensive Guide to Social Insurance Registration in Austria
+meta_title: 'Social Insurance Registration in Austria: A Complete Guide'
-title: Comprehensive Guide to Social Insurance Registration in Austria
+title: 'Social Insurance Registration in Austria: A Complete Guide'
 translationKey: austria-social_insurance_registration
 ---

 ## Description
 ### What is it?